aurelticot/okato/README.md

 # structure

-The project is split in two repository for the server and client parts.
+The project is split in two repositories for the server and client parts.

 [okato-server](https://github.com/aurelticot/okato-server)